lammps/lammps/doc/src/fix_ttm.rst

 The vector values calculated are "extensive".

+Th fix ttm/grid command also calculates a per-grid vector which store the electron temperature for each grid cell in temperature :doc:`units
+<units>`.
+The length of the vector (distributed across all
+processors) is Nx * Ny * Nz.
+For access by other commands, the name of the grid produced by fix ttm/grid is "grid".
+The name of its data is "data".

 No parameter of the fixes can be used with the *start/stop* keywords of the :doc:`run <run>` command.
 The fixes are not invoked during :doc:`energy minimization <minimize>`.